 - The bulb may be loose.
 You'll generally see this in ceiling fans where vibration loosens the bulb, causing it to make intermittent contact and flicker as a result.

 - Wiring connections may not be tight.
-A loose connection on the socket connection or the wiring to the light or fan/light combination can cause this problem.
+A loose connection to the socket connection or the wiring to the light or fan/light combination can cause this problem.

 - Bad contacts in the switch feeding the light can be the culprit.
 You'll normally hear a buzzing or sizzling sound around the switch when this occurs.